African-American / Black History Tours

 Tour F — A Plantation and Independence Heights

 This tour will take you through an 1800s plantation that once had over 300 slaves for a guided tour and the first city in Texas established by African-Americans.
 The house is open to tour and one of the sheds may be a former slave quarter.
 You can enjoy lunch at a traditional African-American bar-b-cue or soul food restaurant.
 Houston to the plantation is 50 miles/80 kilometers from Houston.
-The drive is approximately 1 hour.
+This tour is generally available only on the first Saturday of the month.
+The drive is approximately 1 hour to and 1 hour from the plantation.
+A separate fee exists for touring the plantation.
+The plantation is normally only open on the first Saturday of each month, for a reenactment on the weekend before Thanksgiving in November, and by special appointment.

 Tour G — Tour of Galveston